mongodb-industry-solutions/IndustrialConnectivity/shopfloor-data-integration/README.md

-If you would like to drop the MongoDB databases as well as shutdown use
+The Docker envrionmnet can be stopped and remove named volumes like the MongoDB databases using

 `docker-compose down -v`